 Project period: Up to 5 years

-At least 5 awards will be made to tribes/tribal organizations pending sufficient application volume from these groups.
+At least 3 awards will be made to Adult Tribal Healing to Wellness Courts and at least 12 awards will be made to FTDCs pending sufficient application volume from these groups.

 Who Can Apply